 ASLAP is made of black frames with a white number indicating the frames position in the loop.
 There are 48 140 288 frames which change in c.a.
 10 minute intervals making the total duration of the loop 1000 years.

-In 2017, when GIF turns 30 and Finland celebrates its Centennial of independence, the ASLAP animation will be started and exhibited in the ARS17 exhibition in KIASMA, Helsinki.
-After the exhibition it will be kept playing until 3017 in the collection of The National Gallery of Finland.
+The ASLAP animation was started on 28th March at 12:00 EEST in KIASMA, Helsinki.
+It is exhibited in ARS17 and after the exhibition it will be kept playing until 3017 in the collection of The National Gallery of Finland.